Dr Patti Ranahan, PhD

 Associate Professor, Applied Human Sciences

 Patti Ranahan joined the Department of Applied Human Sciences in December 2011.
 From 2008 to 2011, she worked as an instructor at Vancouver Island University in the Faculty of Health and Human Services, Child and Youth Care Programs.
-Dr. Ranahan has over 18 years of practice experience working as a child and youth care professional in a variety of settings including residential care, crisis shelters, school-based practice, mental health outpatient services, and community-based foster parent support.
-She has facilitated suicide intervention education programs, and currently acts as a clinical supervisor of Connect - an attachment-based psycho-educational group for parents and caregivers.
+Dr. Ranahan has over two decades of practice experience working as a child and youth care professional in a variety of settings including residential care, crisis shelters, school-based practice, mental health outpatient services, and community-based foster parent support.
+She has facilitated suicide intervention education programs, and currently acts as a clinical supervisor of Connect© - an attachment-based psycho-educational group for parents and caregivers.
 Her practice experiences inform her research and teaching activities.
-Her research focuses on examination of youth workers' experiences and responses to adolescent suicidality, education as part of youth suicide prevention efforts, mental health literacies in youth work, pedagogical approaches within pre-service programs in youth work and child and youth care pedagogy, and enhancing security in parent-youth relationships through psychoeducation, using qualitative research methods including grounded theory, discourse analysis, and case study.
+Her program of research focuses on education as intervention, including suicide prevention education, development and application of mental health literacy, youth work and child and youth care pedagogy, and enhancing security in parent-youth relationships through psychoeducation, using qualitative research methods including grounded theory, discourse analysis, and focused ethnography.
 She is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors.

 2011 Ph.D., Curriculum and Instruction, University of Victoria